 Leaving campus during the school day is permitted only with the permission of the Assistant Principal, Nurse, Dean, or Attendance Office.
 Off campus privileges or "open lunch" is only available to juniors and seniors who were granted permission.
-All students must leave from Door #1.
+All students must leave from Door #1, Door #6, or Door #24.
 Under no circumstances should a student leave campus without permission of the Assistant Principal, Nurse, Dean or Attendance Office.
 This includes students arriving at school in the morning via the bus.
 Such a violation of regulations constitutes truancy and will result in a school disciplinary intervention.
+All juniors and seniors can earn the privilege of off-campus for Collaboration Time period during 4th, 5th or 6th period, but at any time this privilege could be reconsidered and revoked due to academic, attendance or behavior concerns.
+This is contingent upon parental permission being granted in PowerSchool.
+The student must show responsibility in meeting academic expectations, demonstrate positive school community expectations, and exhibit good decision-making skills.
+Students with this privilege are always welcome to choose to attend school during their Collaboration Time.
+They will need to check into the designated location.